 How Much Does It Cost?

 The cost of renters insurance depends on the kind of coverage that you or your resident chooses.
-It can vary by the state you’re in, and even by ZIP code.
-If your property is in an area that an insurance company considers relatively safe, renters insurance will be less expensive.
+Monthly premiums can vary by the state you’re in, and even by ZIP code.
+If your property is in an area that an insurance company considers relatively safe, monthly payments will be less expensive.

 Other variables that affect the cost of insurance include the type of unit (apartment, duplex, single-family, etc.), the size of the building or complex the unit is in, whether your resident has a pet, and your resident’s credit score.

-That said, renters insurance is still pretty inexpensive.
-The average policy, which includes personal property coverage, liability, and relocation, costs between $15 and $20 a month, according to Business Insider—and can be as low as $12 a month with Buildium’s Renters Insurance, powered by MSI.
+That said, renters insurance coverage is still pretty inexpensive.
+The average policy, which includes personal property coverage, liability, and relocation can be as low as $12 a month with Buildium’s Renters Insurance, powered by MSI.
 A policy in that range will usually include enough coverage without a huge deductible.

 Should My Property Management Business Require Renters Insurance?

-It is within your rights to require your residents to carry renters insurance before they sign a lease.
+Depending on where your properties are located, you may be able to require your residents to carry renters insurance before they sign a lease.
 This can set the tone with a renter right from the start—and safeguard the owner’s property.
-As mentioned above, there are very real benefits to renters insurance, including protection of personal property as well as liability in regards to others affected by a renters’ missteps.
+As mentioned above, there are very real benefits to renters insurance, including protection of personal property as well as liability in regard to others affected by a renters’ missteps.

 Master Insurance Policies

-One way to comprehensively ensure all residents and owners are covered is to look into a master insurance plan.
-Master insurance, in general, is a term that’s often used to define a comprehensive type of umbrella insurance policy.
+One way to ensure all residents and owners are covered is to look into a master insurance plan to offer alongside renters insurance.
+Master insurance, in general, is a term that’s often used to define a type of umbrella insurance policy.

 With a master insurance plan, there’s the potential for ancillary income, as well, through administrative fees directly within property management software.
-Just make sure your state’s laws allow that.
+Just make sure your state’s or municipality’s laws allow that.

 State Regulations for Requiring Renters Insurance

-Talk to your property owner clients to get their input; but in general, it’s a best practice to require your residents to get renters insurance as part of the leasing process.
-Guidelines on this can vary by state, so make sure you check your state and local laws before making the change.
+Talk to your property owner clients to get their input; but in general, it’s a best practice to require your residents to get renters insurance, or some kind of master insurance policy, as part of the leasing process.
+Guidelines on this can vary by state, and even by municipality, so make sure you check your state and local laws before making the change.

-For example, the San Francisco Gate points out that landlords and property managers can’t require renters insurance in the middle of a lease, where there was no requirement before.
-If you want to require renters insurance of current residents, you may have to wait until the old lease ends, then add a clause to the new lease.
+For example, the San Francisco Gate points out that landlords and property managers can’t require renters or master insurance in the middle of a lease, where there was no requirement before.
+If you want to require insurance for current residents, you may have to wait until the old lease ends, then add a clause to the new lease.

 How to Implement Renters Insurance